This post may contain affiliate links. Please see my disclosure policy for details.

 10. You’ll miss all the tasty food

-Being bordered with Assam, Nagaland, Bhutan, Myanmar and Tibet produces a wonderful mix of culture and, even better, the yummiest food!
+Being bordered by Assam, Nagaland, Bhutan, Myanmar, and Tibet produces a wonderful mix of culture and, even better, the yummiest food!

-I literally dream about the food now, Thukpa is my all time favourite dish from the Himalayas.
-Where else does noodles in soup taste so damn good?!
+I literally dream about the food now, Thukpa is my all-time favourite dish from the Himalayas.
+Where else do noodles in soup taste so damn good?!

 11. And the fact that it is untouched by the 21st century

 You won’t find buildings stacked on top of each other, a mass of twisted telephone wires, or TV signals here.
 It’s completely unspoiled.

 Many times during my tour, I kept thinking that a lot of it was set up!
 It was like going back in time or being at a living history museum.

 You’d see women weaving dresses, farmers cultivating land, shepherds herding, and steam from the houses that were burning fires or cooking.